degenerat3/doorstop/README.md

 To run DoorStop as a CLI, run it with the --cli argument:
 `python doorstop.py --cli`
 `Enter PCAP file to analyze: mycap.pcap`
-or specify input file using the --inp argument
+or specify input file using the --inp argument:
 `python doorstop.py --cli --inp mycap.pcap`

 #### Output